A Cyclo-cross focused Insert

 The Rimpact CX uses the same Dual Density design as our top level Mountain Bike insert, the Rimpact PRO.
 You can read more about the philosophy and technology behind the Dual Density system here.

-In testing we found our Rimpact Original Foam didn't scale well and protection was compromised when reducing the insert's size to fit in a CX tyre.
+In testing we found our Rimpact Original Foam didn't scale well when adjusting it's volume and protection was compromised when reducing the insert's size to fit in a CX tyre.
 By using two different densities of foam however we were able to strike a balance between protection, weight and ease of installation.

 A harder top layer provides impact protection and acts as a shell to absorb and dissipate force.
 The softer under layer sits in the rim and supports the tyre whilst acting as a dampener for both vibrations and larger impacts.
 The softer layer also aids the user in fitting as it can be manipulated to allow the tyre to slot on easier.

-Just like our Pro insert the Rimpact CX is Dual Density and Energy Sensitive.
-This means the insert stiffens up and gets harder on impact.
+Just like our Pro insert the Rimpact CX is Dual Density.
+There is a protective outer layer that is incredibly resiliant.
 As force is applied (when you hit a rock or square edge) the upper layer of the Rimpact CX increases its protection to dissipate the forces across its body rather than through itself and into the rim it's protecting.

 Why not just start with a denser material in the first place?
 There's a great in-depth explanation on our dedicated Dual Density page, however the quick answer is: Denser materials will feel harsh at slow speeds or under lesser impacts, making it harder to track through rough sections and keep on your line.
-A material that acts differently based on the impact force will always provide appropriate protection and ride feel to keep you composed and tracking to the ground.
-When it comes time to fit the insert, the foam is at rest and is malleable, making installation easier than a stiffer material.
+Combining two differing densities will provide appropriate protection and ride feel to keep you composed and tracking to the ground.
+When it comes time to fit the insert, the softer part of the insert is easier to manipulate , making installation easier than a single stiffer material.
+It's lighter to boot!